genfuru011/Portfolio-hono/README.md

 ### Profile Image

+The profile image is currently hosted on GitHub.
+To update:
-Replace `public/images/profile.jpg` with your own profile photo.
+1. Replace `public/images/profile.jpg` in your repository
+2. Update the GitHub raw URL in `src/index.tsx` if needed

 ## Contributing